yalland-ubi/yalland-docs/v3/YALLCommissionRewardPool.md

 Rd = Ct * Ds * (SpN / TpN)

 Rd - a reward for a particular delegator
-Ct - a total withdrawn commission from all contracts, in YST Ds - delegators share of total commission, in %
+Ct - a total withdrawn commission from all contracts, in YALL Ds - delegators share of total commission, in %
 SpN - a delegator stake at the timestamp of the beginning of period N, in YST TpN - total stakes of all delegators at the timestamp of the beginning of period N, in YST